drtinkooo/quakes-along-sg-fault-20250328-20251210/README.md

 ## 📧 Contact

 **Tin Ko Oo**
-- Researcher, Mahidol University, Thailand
+- Mahidol University, Thailand
-- Focus: Geoscience, Southeast Asian Tectonics, Remote Sensing
+- Email: tin.koo@mahidol.ac.th

 For questions or collaboration opportunities, please open an issue in this repository.